-‘Pretty Little Liars’ At Paleyfest Dishes On The Final Mysteries And The End
+‘Pretty Little Liars’ At Paleyfest Dishes On The Final Mysteries, And The End

-Warning: This article may contain spoilers for Pretty Little Liars season 7B.
+Warning: This article may contain spoilers for Pretty Little Liars Season 7B.

-As Pretty Little Liars nears the airing of season 7B, which is to be the final installment of the Freeform show, teasers are keeping PLL fans both excited and fearful for those last 10 episodes.
-Feeding into that frenzy, a Paleyfest panel made up of the Pretty Little Liars cast and the series showrunner I. Marlene King answered the most burning questions regarding the PLL end and the mysteries which are to be solved by the series finale episode.
+As Pretty Little Liars nears the airing of Season 7B, which is to be the final installment of the Freeform show, teasers are keeping PLL fans both excited and fearful for those last 10 episodes.
+Feeding into that frenzy, a Paleyfest panel made up of the Pretty Little Liars cast and the series show runner, I. Marlene King, answered the most burning questions regarding the PLL end, and the mysteries which are to be solved by the series’ finale episode.

-Joining King was fellow executive producer Joseph Dougherty along with Pretty Little Liars cast members Ashley Benson, Tyler Blackburn, Shay Mitchell, Andrea Parker, Janel Parrish, Sasha Pieterse, and Ian Harding.
+Joining King was fellow executive producer Joseph Dougherty, along with Pretty Little Liars cast members Ashley Benson, Tyler Blackburn, Shay Mitchell, Andrea Parker, Janel Parrish, Sasha Pieterse, and Ian Harding.

-Beginning the discussion with the first episode of season 7B seemed the logical place to start and Entertainment Weekly reports that the PLL panel offered Paleyfest attendees a glimpse at the first minute of that episode.
+Beginning the discussion with the first episode of Season 7B seemed the logical place to start, and Entertainment Weekly reports that the PLL panel offered Paleyfest attendees a glimpse at the first minute of that episode.
 The video teaser reveals that the next episode, titled “Playtime,” picks up mere moments after the conclusion of the midseason finale.
 As fans might remember, that cliffhanger ended with Spencer (Troian Bellisario) taking a ride in an ambulance, after having been shot.

 As happens whenever one of the girls ends up at the hospital (or police station), the remaining members of the group arrive at the hospital to support Spencer.
 In fact, it seems nothing has really changed, because Toby (Keegan Allen) is also among those waiting to see Spencer.